What is Epigenetics?

 Epigenetic changes do not alter the DNA code; the genetic sequence remains the same.

-Instead, these changes alter how genes are expressed.
+Epigenetic changes do alter how genes are expressed.
 In essence, your environment helps shape how your genes behave.

-Some epigenetic changes are temporary (like the stress of an exam), while others are lasting and can even be passed to future generations.
+Some epigenetic changes are temporary (such as those caused by exam stress), while others are lasting and can even be passed on to future generations.

 Influences That Trigger Epigenetic Changes:

-Trauma – Silences or activates genes related to stress, immunity, and emotion
+Trauma – It can silence or activate genes related to stress, immunity, and emotion.

-Emotions & Stress – Chronic stress can suppress immune-related genes
+Emotions & Stress – Chronic emotional and mental stress, respectively, can suppress immune-related genes.

-Spiritual Disconnection – Disruption in energy flow or alignment may block optimal gene expression.
+Spiritual Disconnection – Disruption in energy flow or alignment with spiritual realms and the sould may block optimal gene expression (non-physical reality).

-Environmental Toxins – Pesticides, smoke, pollution alter methylation of key regulatory genes.
+Environmental Toxins – Pesticides, smoke, and pollution alter the methylation of key regulatory genes.

 Epigenetics & Energy Fields: The Quantum Connection

-Western science sees epigenetics as chemical and physical — but Indigenous and quantum traditions understand it as energetic and spiritual.
+Western science sees epigenetics as chemical and physical, but Indigenous and quantum traditions understand it as energetic (non-physical) and spiritual.

 Your biofield, or energy body, is constantly interacting with your genes.
 From this perspective:

-Your ancestral trauma or blessings are stored not only in DNA, but in scalar waves, morphogenetic fields, and chakric architecture (Keylontic Science).
+Your ancestral trauma, gifts, cycles, and blessings are stored not only in DNA, but in scalar waves, morphogenetic fields, and chakric architecture (Keylontic Science).

 The body is a living antenna, and your DNA is an intelligent receiver of signals — not just from your environment, but from your lineage, your soul, and the cosmos.